letsencrypt/boulder/README.md

 We need to use the build tag 'pkcs11' to really pull in all our dependencies.
 To do this, you'll need to pull and install this godep branch, which supports build tags: https://github.com/tools/godep/pull/117/files.
-NOTE: If you skip this step, godep will delete some of the vendorized depdendencies.
+NOTE: If you skip this step, godep will delete some of the vendorized dependencies.

 To update dependencies: